INCATools/ontology-access-kit/docs/contributing.md

 All contributions are welcome!

-But we warned until [v0.2.0](https://github.com/INCATools/ontology-access-kit/milestone/1) things may be in flux!

 ## Reporting issues and giving general feedback

 Please use the [issue tracker](https://github.com/INCATools/ontology-access-kit/issues) for questions, bugs, enhancements, feature requests, etc